-- Alkanes can be prepared by (i) the reduction of haloalkanes, (ii) action of water or alcohol on Grignard's reagent, (iii) Wurtz reaction and (iv) hydrogenation of unsaturated hydrocarbons. - Physical properties of hydrocarbons depend on the intermolecular forces of attraction. which in turn depend upon the shapes of molecules and their surface area. - The melting points of hydrocarbons depends upon the symmetry of the molecules i.e. hydrocarbons with even number of carbon atoms are more symmetrical and have higher melting points. - Alkenes can be prepared by dehydrohalogenation of alkyl halides and by dehydration of alcohols. - Alkenes and alkynes undergo addition reactions e.g. addition of hydrogen, halogens, halogen acids, water, sulphuric acid etc. due to the presence of carbon-carbon double or triple bonds. - Addition of halogen acids and other unsymmetrical reagents to unsymmetrical alkenes and alkynes takes place according to the Markownikoff's rule. - Alkenes undergo polymerization on heating under pressure. - All hydrocarbons (saturated as well as unsaturated) form CO_2 and H_2O on combustion and liberate energy. - An alkaline solution of KMnO4 can oxidize alkenes and alkynes forming different products such as carboxylic acids, aldehydes and/or ketones and carbon dioxide. - Ozone can oxidize unsaturated hydrocarbons (alkenes and alkynes) forming ozonides which when further reacted with water in the presence of zinc dust either form aldehydes or ketones or both. - Reaction of ozone with alkenes can be used to determine the position of double bond. - Ethyne can be prepared by the action of water on calcium carbide and by dehydrogenation of dihaloalkanes. - Alkynes are acidic in nature due to sp-hybridization of carbon atoms.
+- Alkanes can be prepared by (i) the reduction of haloalkanes, (ii) action of water or alcohol on Grignard's reagent, (iii) Wurtz reaction and (iv) hydrogenation of unsaturated hydrocarbons. - Physical properties of hydrocarbons depend on the intermolecular forces of attraction. which in turn depend upon the shapes of molecules and their surface area. - The melting points of hydrocarbons depends upon the symmetry of the molecules i.e. hydrocarbons with even number of carbon atoms are more symmetrical and have higher melting points. - Rotation about carbon-carbon single bond leads to various conformations of a molecule.
+Ethane has many conformations out of which the staggered conformation is the most stable one and the eclipsed conformation is the least stable one. - Alkenes can be prepared by dehydrohalogenation of alkyl halides and by dehydration of alcohols. - Alkenes and alkynes undergo addition reactions e.g. addition of hydrogen, halogens, halogen acids, water, sulphuric acid etc. due to the presence of carbon-carbon double or triple bonds. - Addition of halogen acids and other unsymmetrical reagents to unsymmetrical alkenes and alkynes takes place according to the Markownikoff's rule. - Alkenes undergo polymerization on heating under pressure.

+- All hydrocarbons (saturated as well as unsaturated) form CO2 and H2O on combustion and liberate energy. - An alkaline solution of KMnO4 can oxidize alkenes and alkynes forming different products such as carboxylic acids, aldehydes and/or ketones and carbon dioxide. - Ozone can oxidize unsaturated hydrocarbons (alkenes and alkynes) forming ozonides which when further reacted with water in the presence of zinc dust either form aldehydes or ketones or both. - Reaction of ozone with alkenes can be used to determine the position of double bond. - Ethyne can be prepared by the action of water on calcium carbide and by dehydrogenation of dihaloalkanes. - Alkynes are acidic in nature due to sp-hybridization of carbon atoms.
 Because sp hybridized carbon atoms are more electronegative than sp2 and sp3, and the bond between C-H is weakened.
-Hence, hydrogen atoms in alkynes can be replaced by certain metal atoms. - Alkanes, alkenes and alkynes can be distinguished by using:

-a) Br2 dissolved in carbon tetrachloride.

-c) Ammoniacal solution of Cu2Cl2

-b) Ammoniacal solution of KMnO4

-- Benzene is obtained by destructive distillation of coal. - A ring structure of benzene was suggested by Kekule.
+Hence, hydrogen atoms in alkynes can be replaced by certain metal atoms. - Alkanes, alkenes and alkynes can be distinguished by using: - a) Br2 dissolved in carbon tetrachloride. - b) Ammoniacal solution of AgNO3 - c) Ammoniacal solution of Cu2Cl2 - d) Alkaline solution of KMnO4 - Benzene is obtained by destructive distillation of coal. - A ring structure of benzene was suggested by Kekule.
 Actual structure of benzene is the resonance hybrid of the canonical structures. - Aromatic hydrocarbons undergo substitution reactions i.e. the reactions in which hydrogen atom of hydrocarbons is replaced by another atom or group of atoms.
 Halogenation, sulphonation, nitration and Friedel Craft's reaction are substitution reactions of benzene. - The position of second substituent on a benzene ring depends upon the nature of the group already present.